markjprice/tools-skills-net8/docs/errata/improvements.md

 "Prior to this change, we have been using the Windows native toolset default before that is 1MB."

-If this issue might affect your projects, I recommend reading the following issue: [Migration from .NET Framework 4.7.2 to .NET 8 results in StackOverflowException due to reduced stack size](https://github.com/dotnet/runtime/issues/96347).
+If this issue might affect your projects, I recommend reading the following issue, especially the comments below from Microsoft employees who made the change from 1MB to 1.5MB: [Migration from .NET Framework 4.7.2 to .NET 8 results in StackOverflowException due to reduced stack size](https://github.com/dotnet/runtime/issues/96347).